The New Parisienne

-The new Parisienne: the women & ideas shaping Paris is a 2020 non-fiction book written by New York Times journalist Lindsey Tramuta and with photography by Joann Pai.
+The New Parisienne: The Women & Ideas Shaping Paris is a 2020 non-fiction book written by New York Times journalist Lindsey Tramuta and with photography by Joann Pai.
 It was originally slated to release in April 2020, but was pushed to July later that year due to the COVID-19 pandemic and the murder of George Floyd.
-It features profiles of 40 Parisian women, including activists, writers, and chefs, among other occupations.
+It features profiles of 40 Parisian women, including activists, writers, and chefs.

 Summary

 The summary from Abrams Books is:

 Book contents

 The book is divided up into seven sections: